Do you know how to break in new motorcycle tyres that come with a glossy and slippery surface? They deserve to be treated with respect and caution.

 Most riders seem to think that weaving around on the road like racers on a warm-up lap is the best way to “scuff-up” the tread.
 However, that is very risky as you could slip over on the glossy surface.
 Remember, racers are weaving around to keep the heat in the tyre after it has already been warmed up in the garage.

-Since most riders don’t have access to tyre warmers, tyre manufacturers suggest a long ride of 160-200km to heat the tyres.
+Since most riders don’t have access to tyre warmers, tyre manufacturers suggest a long ride of up to 160-200km to heat the tyres, depending on ambient temperatures.
 Despite the fact that most racers weave around on warmed-up tyres, you actually don’t need to lean the bike over on to the new and glossy surface to heat up that part of the tyre.
 Acceleration and braking is more effective as it puts stress on the tyre carcass which heats up the whole tyre, not just the bit touching the road.
 But again, you should get the tyre hot before any abrupt throttle or brake application.

 Don’t think in terms of “scrubbing in” your tyres, but think about heating them up.
 The distance required to get sufficient heat into them can be dependant on the type of bike, the ambient temperature, the temperature of the road and the road surface.